Polar Vortex Returns: Arctic Chill Follows Rain, Snow

 We will challenge record low high temperatures on Thursday.
 Boston will be very close to the record low max of 12 degrees.
 Many areas northwest of Boston will stay in the single digits.

 We have another very cold start on Friday but then the recovery begins.
-Highs in the 20s Friday afternoon, near 30 Saturday afternoon and mid 40s by Sunday.
+Highs in the 20’s Friday afternoon, around 30 Saturday afternoon and mid 40’s by Sunday.